ernestoagc/su-det-2025-group-1/README.md

 ## Configuration

 Both the VR Headset and the tactile IOT vest have to be connected to the same network.

+The structure of the repository is split into two folders, one is dedicated to IoT-Arduino and other one for VR-Unity.

 ---